Skagen Institute

 The Skagen conference is an annual event held in Denmark in November, modeled after the idea of a working retreat where foremost experts join participants to collaboratively practice innovative, ethical, and robust methods for studying complex and digitally-saturated social contexts.
 During this week-long conference, participants spend intensive time interrogating and applying innovative and creative ways of knowing.

-Since time is relative and we are transgressive, Skagen Conference 2017 is scheduled for early 2018.
-This week long workshop/meeting/retreat/PhD course is open for artist-researchers and researcher-artists seeking to learn more about how to cross disciplinary boundaries, transgress their own boundaries, and move their work or mindset to a different level.
-We invite Professor and artist Dalida Maria Benfield as guest facilitator.
-She is founder of the institute for (IM)possible subjects and founder/facilitator of the transnational arts/intervention project Migratory Times.
+Skagen Conference 2017 was held in early 2018.
+This week long workshop/meeting/retreat/PhD course was opened to artist-researchers and researcher-artists seeking to learn more about how to cross disciplinary boundaries, transgress their own boundaries, and move their work or mindset to a different level.
+Along with the founder and primary facilitator, Professor Annette Markham, the Skagen Institute invited guest facilitator Dalida Maria Benfield, who is a professor, artist, and founder of the Institute for (IM)possible Subjects and founder/facilitator of the transnational arts/intervention project Migratory Times.
 At the Skagen Conference, she will draw attention to how the concept of migration can help us consider the politics, concerns, and possibilities for troubling and transgressing typical knowledge migration.
 This is particularly useful for PhD students and early career researchers to consider the fundamental purpose of inquiry in what Isabelle Stengers has labeled “Catastrophic Times.
-The anticipated dates of this conference are March 5-9.
-2018, at Klitgaarden Refugium in Skagen, located at the Northern tip of Denmark.
-The Call for Applications will open November 15, 2017 for submissions.
-Registration is limited to 13 participants.
+The conference was held in March at Klitgaarden Refugium in Skagen, located at the Northern tip of Denmark.

 Skagen Conference 2016

-The Skagen Conference in 2016 focused on how we might develop ‘transgressive methodology’ as a way to consider complexity of social contexts in the digital age.
+The Skagen Conference in 2016 focused on how we might develop ‘transgressive methodology’ as a way to consider complexity of social contexts in digitally saturated contexts.
 This workshop/meeting/retreat invited professional researchers seeking to learn more about how to innovate in qualitative methods, particularly as these can be used to shift from description to intervention, or from objects of analysis to flows and layers of meaning through analysis.
 This is particularly useful for PhD students to learn how alternative approaches can satisfy criteria for rigor and quality across many disciplines.

 Skagen Conference 2015